Shivam171/tma-rest-api-springboot/README.md

 # Task Management App (Rest API)

-Task Management App is a simple task management app that allows users to create, read, update, and delete tasks.
+Task Management App is a simple task management app that allows users to create, read, update, and delete tasks with secure authentication and pagination, sorting, and searching.

 `Note`: In `src/main
 /resources` directory there is a `application.properties.example` file, rename it to `application.properties` and configure before running the application.